 The accompanying unaudited condensed consolidated financial statements of Dollar Tree, Inc. and its wholly-owned subsidiaries (the "Company") have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and are presented in accordance with the requirements of Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 The condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended February 2, 2008 contained in the Company's Annual Report on Form 10-K filed April 1, 2008.
-The results of operations for the 13 and 26 weeks ended August 2, 2008 are not necessarily indicative of the results to be expected for the entire fiscal year ending January 31, 2009.
+The results of operations for the 13 and 39 weeks ended November 1, 2008 are not necessarily indicative of the results to be expected for the entire fiscal year ending January 31, 2009.

-In the Company's opinion, the unaudited condensed consolidated financial statements included herein contain all adjustments (consisting of those of a normal recurring nature) considered necessary for a fair presentation of its financial position as of August 2, 2008 and August 4, 2007 and the results of its operations and cash flows for the periods presented.
-The February 2, 2008 balance sheet information was derived from the audited consolidated financial statements as of that date.
+In the Company's opinion, the unaudited condensed consolidated financial statements included herein contain all adjustments (consisting of those of a normal recurring nature) considered necessary for a fair presentation of its financial position as of November 1, 2008 and November 3, 2007 and the results of its operations and cash flows for the periods presented.
+The February 2, 2008 balance sheet information was derived from the audited consolidated financial statements as of that date

 Certain 2007 amounts have been reclassified for comparability with the current period presentation.
 The gross amount of purchases of restricted investments and proceeds from the sale of restricted investments have been presented for 2007.
 These amounts were previously reported on a net basis.
+Deferred tax assets have presented separately for 2007.
+These amounts were previously included in "Other Assets".